LongSpec: Long-Context Lossless Speculative Decoding with Efficient Drafting and Verification: Experiments

 \textbf{Training Process.} We first train our draft model with Anchor-Offset Indices on the SlimPajama-6B pretraining dataset~\cite{cerebras2023slimpajama}.
 The random offset is set as a random integer from 0 to 15k for Vicuna models and LongChat-7B, and 0 to 30k for the other three models because they have longer maximum context length.
 Then we train our model on a small subset of the Prolong-64k long-context dataset~\cite{gao2024train} in order to gain the ability to handle long texts.
 Finally, we finetune our model on a self-built long-context supervised-finetuning~(SFT) dataset to further improve the model performance.
 The position index of the last two stages is the vanilla indexing policy because the training data is sufficiently long.
 We apply flash noisy training during all three stages to mitigate the training and inference inconsistency and the extra overhead of flash noisy training is negligible.
 More details on model training can be found in Appendix~\ref{appendix:training_details}.

-\textbf{Test Benchmarks.} We select tasks from the LongBench benchmark~\cite{bai2024longbench} that involve generating longer outputs, because tasks with shorter outputs, such as document-QA, make it challenging to measure the speedup ratio fairly with speculative decoding.
+\textbf{Test Benchmarks.} For conventional long-context understanding tasks, we select tasks from the LongBench benchmark~\cite{bai2024longbench} that involve generating longer outputs, because tasks with shorter outputs, such as document-QA, make it challenging to measure the speedup ratio fairly with speculative decoding.
 Specifically, we focus on long-document summarization and code completion tasks and conduct tests on five datasets: GovReport~\cite{huang2021efficient}, QMSum~\cite{zhong2021qmsum}, Multi-News~\cite{fabbri2019multi}, LCC~\cite{guo2023longcoder}, and RepoBench-P~\cite{liu2024repobench}.
-We test QwQ-32B on the famous reasoning dataset AIME24~\cite{numina2024aime}.
+For math reasoning tasks, we test QwQ-32B on four math reasoning datasets: AIME24~\citep{li2024numinamath}, AMC~\citep{li2024numinamath}, MATH500~\citep{hendrycks2021measuring}, and Minerva Math~\citep{lewkowycz2022solving}.

-We compare our method with the original target model and MagicDec, a simple prototype of TriForce.
-To highlight the significance of \texttt{Flash Attention} in long-context scenarios, we also present the performance of the original target model using both eager attention implemented by Huggingface and \texttt{Flash Attention} for comparison.
+We compare our method with the original target model, PLD~\cite{saxena2023prompt}, and MagicDec~\cite{chen2024magicdec}.
+PLD is the most popular retrieval-based method (also known as $n$-gram SD in vLLM~\cite{kwon2023efficient}), and MagicDec is a simple prototype of TriForce.
+To highlight the significance of \texttt{Flash Attention} in long-context scenarios, we also present the performance of the original target model using both eager attention implemented by HuggingFace and \texttt{Flash Attention} for comparison.
 To make a fair comparison, we also use \texttt{Flash Attention} for baseline MagicDec.
 The most important metric for speculative decoding is the \emph{walltime speedup ratio}, which is the actual test speedup ratio relative to vanilla autoregressive decoding.
 We also test the \emph{average acceptance length} $\tau$, \emph{i.e.}, the average number of tokens accepted per forward pass of the target LLM.